4 Types of Friction (Resistance) - Static, Kinetic (Sliding), Rolling, Fluid (Drag) - Illustration

 Introduction

 Friction is a fundamental force that influences our daily lives, from walking to the functioning of machinery.
-It is the resistance that arises when two surfaces interact.
 While friction has significant advantages, it also brings challenges that require creative solutions.
+Understanding of friction helps in devising effective strategies to leverage its benefits while minimising its drawbacks.

 1. Static Friction